Types And Methods Of Irrigation

 Sprinkler irrigation is a modern-day technique of irrigation in which a system of pumps releases a spray of water.
-The spray of water resembles a slow rainfall in the form of drizzle.
+The spray of water resembles a slow rainfall in the form of a drizzle.
 Sprinkler irrigation is also known as overhead irrigation or spray irrigation.

 Sprinkler irrigation consists of a network of components like pipes, valves, sprinklers, and pumps.
 This system is adopted where the surface irrigation methods are not that efficient.
-Sprinkler irrigation is more useful under the situations like:
+Sprinkler irrigation is more useful in the situations like:

 - The topography is irregular.